DynamoDS/DynamoPrimer/en/11_Packages/11-4_Publishing.md

 ###Publishing a Package Locally

-*Note: As of writing this, Dynamo package publication is only enabled in Dynamo Studio or Dynamo for Revit.
+*Note: As of writing this, Dynamo package publication is only enabled in Dynamo for Revit and Dynamo for Civil 3d.
 Dynamo Sandbox does not have publishing functionality.*

 >Download and unzip the example files that accompany this package case study (Right click and "Save Link As...").
 A full list of example files can be found in the Appendix.
 [MapToSurface.zip](datasets/11-4/MapToSurface.zip)